 As the largest college in the University, LSA celebrates its role in Michigan’s deeply rooted commitment to diversity.

 LSA's commitment to diversity, equity, and inclusion is exemplified by the progress we have made towards our strategic goals.
-Review highlights of Year Two of our plan below:

-Increasing Access to All That U-M Has to Offer
+Objective 1: Increasing Access to All That U-M Has to Offer

 Many students are unable to pursue internships and related opportunities without financial support.
 Through a partnership between the LSA Opportunity Hub and LSA’s Scholarship Office, the college provided $1.1 million in funding to more than 400 students for internships and related opportunities.
 This program gives all LSA students the chance to pursue activities that help them achieve their goals and aspirations.